 v15-16.
 Making a whip out of strong reeds, Jesus set about driving the traders out of the temple precincts.
 Unlike Mark, where the traders are described as a "den of robbers" (thieves), the issue here is over their trading in "my Father's house" - it's not a shop.

 v17.
-Quoting Psalm 69:9, albeit with a change of tense, the disciples recognize in Jesus' behavior messianic qualities - a passion to honour, even at personal risk, the dwelling place of the divine.
+Quoting Psalm 69:9, albeit with a change of tense, the disciples recognize in Jesus' behavior messianic qualities - a passion to honor, even at personal risk, the dwelling place of the divine.

 v18.
-The Jewish authorities are most likely aware that the trading is anything but proper for the temple precincts and that Jesus' denouncing of the practice has messianic overtones.
+The Jewish authorities are most likely aware that a market in the temple precincts is anything but proper and that Jesus' denouncing of the practice has messianic overtones, cf., Zech.14:21.
 Yet, if Jesus is the messiah, possessing the authority to perform such an act, the authorities want a significant miracle to conform his authority and thus, his messianic credentials.

 v20.
-It is now some 46 years since the reconstruction of the temple by Herod the Great and the authorities are not inclined to pull it down to see if Jesus can rebuild it in three days.
+The authorities miss the point altogether and assert that it is now some 46 years since the reconstruction of the temple by Herod the Great and they are not inclined to pull it down to see if Jesus can rebuild it in three days.

 v21.
 John now explains the meaning of Jesus' mysterious saying.
-The temple Jesus is speaking about is his body, a building "not made by man", Mk.14:58.
+The reconstructed temple that Jesus is speaking about is his body, a building "not made by man", Mk.14:58.

 "Zeal for your house will consume me."